iamericfletcher/awesome-r-learning-resources/readme.md

 - [ggplot2 - Modify components of a theme](https://ggplot2.tidyverse.org/reference/theme.html) - How to modify components of a theme in ggplot2.
 Author: the developers of Tidyverse.
 - [Graphics in R with ggplot2](https://www.statsandr.com/blog/graphics-in-r-with-ggplot2/) - A detailed guide for the use of graphics within ggplot2.
 Author: Antoine Soetewey.
 - [r-color-palettes](https://github.com/EmilHvitfeldt/r-color-palettes) - Comprehensive list of color palettes available in r.
 Author: Emil Hvitfeldt.
-- [The Data Visualization Catalogue](https://datavizcatalogue.com/index.html) - The Data Visualisation Catalogue is a project developed by Severino Ribecca to create a library of different information visualisation types.
+- [The Data Visualization Catalogue](https://datavizcatalogue.com/index.html) - The Data Visualization Catalogue is a project developed by Severino Ribecca to create a library of different information visualization types.
 - [The Graphic Continuum](https://www.informationisbeautifulawards.com/showcase/611-the-graphic-continuum) - The Graphic Continuum shows the many different types of visualizations available to us when we encode and present data.
 Authors: Jonathan Schwabish, and Severino Ribecca.
 - [The R Graph Gallery](https://www.r-graph-gallery.com/) - A collection of charts made with the R programming language.
 Author: Yan Holtz.
 - [Time Based Heatmaps in R](https://www.littlemissdata.com/blog/heatmaps) - Author: Laura Ellis.